Chapter 34 : Echoes

 “You killed her!”
 I cried.
 My voice sounded quite deranged.
 “You killed Charlotte!”

-A flicker of emotion crossed Lester’s face, but then vanished just as suddenly.
+“No,” said Lester, so softly that I saw rather than heard it; a flicker of emotion crossed his face, but then vanished just as suddenly.
 He continued to point his wand at me and I faced him defiantly, tears still streaming down my face.
 “Do you feel nothing?”

-“It was an accident,” he said callously, then fired another of those white-light spells at me.
+“It was an accident,” he said through gritted teeth, then fired another of those white-light spells at me.
 I cast a Shield Charm between us just in time.

 Lily and James heard me screaming at Lester and ran in to help me fight him.
 By this point I had stopped bothering with my wand and was trying to strangle him.
 All I wanted to do was to hurt him as much as he’d hurt me.
 But he was stronger than I was, and I was on the verge of falling apart as it was.